abpio/abp-commercial-docs/en/startup-templates/application/azure-deployment/azure-deployment.md

 - An active Azure account.
 If you don't have one, you can sign up for a [free account](https://azure.microsoft.com/en-us/free/)

-- Your ABP **{{ UI_Value }}** project should be ready at GitHub repository, because we will use GitHub Actions to deploy your application to Azure Web App Service.
+- Your ABP **{{ UI_Value }}** project should be ready at a GitHub repository, because we will use GitHub Actions to deploy your application to the Azure Web App Service.

 - **{{ DB_Value }}** database should be ready to use with your project.
-If you don't have a database, you can create a new azure sql database or cosmos db by following the instructions below:
+If you don't have a database, you can create a new azure SQL database or Cosmos DB by following the instructions below:

     - [Create a new Azure SQL Database](https://docs.microsoft.com/en-us/azure/azure-sql/database/single-database-create-quickstart?tabs=azure-portal)